HandBrake/HandBrake-docs/source/docs/en/latest/technical/performance.markdown

 Video encoders employ advanced mathematical algorithms to reduce the size of your videos while retaining perceived quality.
 While some techniques are similar between encoders, each encoder is different, and some encoders are more efficient than others.

-x264 is default video encoder used by many of HandBrake’s official `Presets`. x264 creates standard H.264/AVC video with high quality and reasonable file sizes, and encodes reasonably fast on modern computers.
+x264 is the default video encoder used by many of HandBrake’s official `Presets`. x264 creates standard H.264/AVC video with high quality and reasonable file sizes, and encodes reasonably fast on modern computers.
 Most modern mobile devices have hardware decoders for energy-efficient playback of H.264/AVC video.
 It is arguably the most compatible modern video format.

 x265 is a newer video encoder that creates standard H.265/HEVC video that is becoming more popular as newer mobile devices have hardware decoders for energy-efficient playback.
 In some situations, such as encoding in 4K Ultra High Definition or making smaller, lower bit rate videos, x265 can produce the same or better quality as x264 with smaller file sizes, at the expense of much slower encoding speed.

 Other software video encoders such as VP8 and VP9 promise similar results to x264 and x265, but generally take longer to encode.
 VP8 and VP9 hardware decoders for mobile devices are not widespread, which can lead to faster battery drain while playing these types of videos.
-Most modern computers can play back VP8 and VP9 video with ease.
+Most modern computers can play VP8 and VP9 video with ease.

 HandBrake also includes support for AMD VCE, Intel QSV, and Nvidia NVENC hardware encoders.
 These encoders produce H.264 and/or H.265 video at extremely high speed, at the expense of some quality and larger file sizes.

 Let’s compare.
-Here, we’ve encoded the same high quality 2160p 4K video source to 1080p using six different video encoders.
+Here, we’ve encoded the same high quality 2160p 4K video `Source` to 1080p using six different video encoders.

-The following results were produced using a PC equipped with an Intel Xeon E5-2699 v4 CPU with 22 cores and 44 threads running at a sustained turbo between 2.6-2.8 GHz, 32 GB memory, and Windows 10 Professional.
+The following results were produced using a PC equipped with an Intel Xeon E5-2699 v4 CPU with 22 cores and 44 threads running at a sustained turbo between 2.6-2.8 GHz, 32 GB memory, an Nvidia GeForce GTX 1060, and Windows 10 Professional.

 | Official Preset   | Encoder       | Type     | Quality / Bit Rate   | Audio Tracks  | Encoding Speed | Realtime Speed | Total Bit Rate | Total Size |
 |-------------------|---------------|----------|----------------------|---------------|----------------|----------------|----------------|------------|